legend80s/cdi-go/README.md

 /Users/3/MiniRecharge
 ```

-When we `cdi mr`, though the frist path `paytm/mr` is matched `mr` by "full match" with highest priority but its nested level is too deep (6).
+When we `cdi mr`, though the first path `paytm/mr` is matched `mr` by "full match" with highest priority but its nested level is too deep (6).

-But the second path `/Users/3/MiniRecharge` is matched by "abbr" though with much lower priority but with lower nested level 3.
+But the second path `/Users/3/MiniRecharge` matched by "abbr" though with much lower priority but has lower nested level 3.

 `6 - 3 = 3 > 2`.
-So `cdi mr` will `cd` into `/Users/3/MiniRecharge`.
+So `cdi mr` will `cd` into the second path `/Users/3/MiniRecharge`.

-But in V3 it will `cd` into `/Users/name/workspace/6/paytm/mr` because V3 always pick the one with highest priority.
+In V3 it will `cd` into `/Users/name/workspace/6/paytm/mr` because V3 always pick the one with highest priority.